bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 [ The "wrapfig" block. ]
 This block implements a wrapfig that is to align an image either to the right or left of a paragraph.
-I treats the entire content as a single bundle that is "img".
-By default the imnage is aligned on the right hand side of the page, unless the "align:left" is specified, in which case the image is aligned to the left hand side of the page.
-The subtitle of the image is not shown.

-[ The "wraptab" block. ]
-This block implements a "wrap table" for the content.
-It treates the entire content as a single bundle that is "tab".
-By default the table is aligned on the right hand side of the page, unless the "align:left" is specified.
-The subtitle of the table is not shown.
+    & Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+    \\
+    ```img{width:50}
+    \image "imgs/clock.png"
+    ```

 [ The "figure" block. ]
 This block implements a "figure" with multiple sub-figures.
 Each sub-figure is